-If at any time you see or hear anything untoward, please speak to a member of our team – we’re here to help.
+If at any time you see or hear anything untoward, please speak to security – we’re here to help.

 Please plan ahead and do your best to travel as lightly as possible.
 As well as cloakroom facilities being limited, searches are in place, and we really don’t want to slow you down getting in.
 So if you really, really need to bring a bag, please make sure that it’s small (less than laptop size or a small handbag).

 Annoying, we know, but it normally means that all tickets are gone.
 Keep an eye on the event though, occasionally a few become available nearer the time.
 Follow our various social media channels to get the announcements as soon as they happen.